Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-preference.md

 ![Screenshot](./media/preferences.png)

-Clicked counter is stored as a pair of key - value data.
+The clicked counter is stored as a pair of key-value data.
 When the application starts it tries to read this value and inserts it in the label component.
 To use NUI components and Preference module following namespaces are included:

 ```csharp